Updated on October 7th, 2022 by Nikolaos Sismanis

 Competitive Advantages & Recession Performance

-Utilities invest excessive amounts on the maintenance and expansion of their network.
-These amounts result in high amounts of debt but they also form impenetrable barriers to entry to potential competitors.
+Utilities invest excessive amounts in the maintenance and expansion of their network.
+These amounts result in high amounts of debt, but they also form impenetrable barriers to entry to potential competitors.

 In addition, while most companies suffer during recessions, utilities are among the most resilient companies during such periods, as economic downturns do not affect the consumption of water and electricity.